 - Primary responsibility for research with human subjects is vested in the principal investigator conducting a study.
 This includes responsibility to comply with the laws, regulations, and institutional policies that regulate research.
 Others engaged in the conduct of the research such as co-investigators and research staff share this responsibility.
 The PI must assure that all study team members are appropriately trained to the protocol or study procedures.

-- Investigators must follow IRB standard operating procedures for initial submission and approval of proposals, continuing review, amendment to the study, and reporting of unanticipated problems and adverse events.
+- Investigators must follow institutional policy for initial submission and approval of proposals, continuing review, amendment to the study, and reporting of unanticipated problems and adverse events.
 Investigators are responsible for informing IRBs of existing knowledge of any risks involved in participating in a study at the time of initial review and for apprising IRBs of any new risks identified during the course of the study.